Megan Montefusco: Houston Dash, 2020–21

 On February 3, 2020, Houston Dash acquired Montefusco in a trade with Reign FC along with Shea Groom and a second-round pick in the 2022 NWSL Draft in exchange for Sofia Huerta and Amber Brooks.
 With the 2020 NWSL season canceled due to the COVID-19 pandemic, Montefusco eventually made her debut in the return to play replacement 2020 NWSL Challenge Cup tournament.
 She played in five games including the final as Houston beat the Chicago Red Stars 2–0 to claim the club's first trophy.
 Montefusco had missed the semifinal with fractured ribs but despite this, returned to the lineup and played the full 90 minutes in the final.
 She played every minute of the 2021 NWSL Challenge Cup and made a further 21 appearances during the regular season as Houston finished in seventh-place, missing the playoffs by one point.

 Orlando Pride, 2022–24

 On January 28, 2022, Orlando Pride acquired Montefusco in a trade with Houston along with $30,000 in allocation money and a third-round pick in the 2023 NWSL Draft in exchange for Marisa Viggiano.

 Before the beginning of the 2024 NWSL season, Montefusco underwent surgery on her right foot and was placed on the season-ending injury list.
 On November 1, 2024, she announced that she would retire at the end of the season.
+Although Montefusco was unable to play, Orlando won the NWSL Championship that year.